vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

-You can use the `nebula.service` script to start, stop, restart, terminate, and check the Nebula Graph services.
-This topic takes starting, stopping and checking the Nebula Graph services for examples.
+You can use the `nebula.service` script to start, stop, restart, terminate, and check the NebulaGraph services.
+This topic takes starting, stopping and checking the NebulaGraph services for examples.

-`nebula.service` is stored in the `/usr/local/nebula/scripts` directory by default, which is also the default installation path of Nebula Graph.
+`nebula.service` is stored in the `/usr/local/nebula/scripts` directory by default, which is also the default installation path of NebulaGraph.
 If you have customized the path, use the actual path in your environment.

 ## Syntax